Alzheimer Scotland - Action on Dementia, is committed to protecting and respecting your privacy.

 How do we collect personal data from you?

 We obtain information about you when you use our website, for example, when you contact us about products and services, to donate, fundraise or buy something from our online shop, as well as registering for our regular email newsletters.

 What type of data is collected from you?

-We also collect non-personal data such as browsing data to help us to monitor and improve the performance of our website and other online tools and to provide you with the best possible experience.
+We also collect non-personal data such as browsing data to help us to monitor and improve the performance of our website to provide you with the best possible experience.